Simulations of $^{60}$Fe entrained in ejecta from a near-Earth supernova: Effects of observer motion: Methods

 \subsection{Heating and Cooling}

-The gas cooling and heating is modelled using precomputed, \textsc{cloudy}-based cooling tables from \cite{2020MNRAS.497.4857P} at redshift $z=0.0$\footnote{We use the fiducial version the cooling tables, \textsf{UVB\_dust1\_CR1 \_G1\_shield} (for the naming convention and more details see Table 5 in \cite{2020MNRAS.497.4857P}). }.
+The gas cooling and heating is modelled using precomputed, \textsc{cloudy}-based cooling tables from \cite{2020MNRAS.497.4857P} at redshift $z=0.0$\footnote{We use the fiducial version the cooling tables, \textsf{UVB\_dust1\_CR1 \_G1\_shield} (for the naming convention and more details see Table 5 in \citealt{2020MNRAS.497.4857P}). }.
 The model of \cite{2020MNRAS.497.4857P} assumes the gas to be in ionization equilibrium in the presence of the ultraviolet/X-ray background of \cite{2020MNRAS.493.1614F}, cosmic rays, and the local interstellar radiation field of a Milky Way-like galaxy \citep{1987ASSL..134..731B}.
 The cooling rates of SPH particles are obtained by interpolating the table over density and temperature at a fixed, solar metallicity and redshift $z=0.0$.

-In order to isolate the effect of gas radiative cooling and estimate the accuracy of our simulations at the fiducial resolution, we reran the reference model with the gas radiative cooling switched off.
-This new model was then compared against the Sedov-Taylor (hereafter ST) self-similar solution to the blastwave problem \citep{1950RSPSA.201..159T,1959sdmm.book.....S}.
+Furthermore, we reran the reference model with the gas radiative cooling switched off in order to investigate the impact of cooling on \Fe{}-signal profiles.
+We also used this run to estimate the accuracy of our simulations and the impact of finite resolution on the signal profiles, both of which were done by comparing the numerical profiles against those derived from the Sedov-Taylor (hereafter ST) self-similar solution to the blastwave problem \citep{1950RSPSA.201..159T,1959sdmm.book.....S}.
 The differences between the runs with and without radiative cooling are highlighted in Figure \ref{fig:energy_and_momentum} and discussed in $\S$\ref{subsection:numerical_methods}.
 In the run with the gas cooling switched off, we dropped the minimum allowed temperature from $10^4$ K to $10$ K so that the ISM has negligible thermal pressure, which is one of the assumptions used in the derivation of the ST solution.